-- 1996 Dr. rer. nat., Deutsches Krebsforschungszentrum, DKFZ, Heidelberg (Germany) - 1996 Visiting Scientist, Weizman Institute of Science, Rehovot (Israel) - 1996 1999 Scientist, Dana-Farber Cancer Institute, Harvard Medical School, Boston (USA) - 1999 2010 Junior group leader, Institute for Molecular Biology and Tumor Research, Philipps-Universität Marburg (Germany) - 2005 Habilitation in Molecular Biology - · 2006 Heisenberg Fellow - since 2010 Professor for Molecular Genetics, Georg-August Universität Göttingen (Germany)
+- 1996 Dr. rer. nat., Deutsches Krebsforschungszentrum, DKFZ, Heidelberg (Germany) - 1996 Visiting Scientist, Weizman Institute of Science, Rehovot (Israel) - 1996 1999 Scientist, Dana-Farber Cancer Institute, Harvard Medical School, Boston (USA) - 1999 2010 Junior group leader, Institute f ür Molekularbiologie und Tumorforschung, Philipps-Universit ät Marburg (Germany) - 2005 Habilitation in Molecular Biology - 2006 Heisenberg Fellow - since 2010 Professor for Molecular Genetics, Georg-August Universität Göttingen (Germany)

-The compartmentalization of eukaryotic cells separates the place of transcription in the nucleus from the place of translation in the cytoplasm.
-Intron-containing premRNAs are retained in the nucleus until processing is completed.
-Only fully processed and spliced mRNAs are transported into the cytoplasm and translated at the ribosomes.
-The otherwise resulting gene products can be toxic to cells and harmful to organisms leading to diseases like cancer or neurodegenerative diseases.
+Messenger RNAs are transcribed in the nucleus and translated in the cytoplasm of eukaryotic cells.
+It has to be assured that intron containing pre messenger RNAs are retained in the nucleus until processing is completed.
+Only fully processed and spliced mRNAs are transported and translated.
+The otherwise resulting gene products can be toxic to cells and harmful to organisms.
+Several examples exist where not fully processed pre-mRNAs reach the cytoplasm, resulting in diseases like cancer or neurodegenerative diseases.
 Our projects aim to identify and characterize the requirements for mRNA processing, transport and translation.
-In particular we focus mRNA quality control.
-In addition we work on the maturation, control and function of non-coding (nc) RNAs.
+Moreover, we study the principles of mRNA quality control.
+Interestingly, proteins of the nuclear quality control machinery also bind to noncoding RNAs.
+Their functions are the focus of a second topic in the lab.
 Saccharomyces cerevisiae has been proven to be a useful model organism for eukaryotic cells and we use a combination of genetics, biochemistry and cell biology to uncover these processes.